VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **3.** Share an example of using the command with a path to a file as an argument.

-If I used the ls command with a path to a file as an argument then it will not work.
-For example I used ls on the a text file, en-us.txt, in the terminal and the output ls: cannot access 'en-us.txt': No such file or directory.
+If I used the ls command with a path to a file as an argument then it will not work (Error).
+For example I used ls on the text file, en-us.txt, in the terminal and the output ls: cannot access 'en-us.txt': No such file or directory.
 I beleive that I got this error because ls works when given a valid path/directory and because en-us.txt was not a valid directory the command did not work.

 ```
 Command: [user@sahara ~]$ ls en-us.txt